nodrogluap/tamor/README.md

 subjectID<tab>tumorSampleName<tab>germlineSampleName<tab>TrueOrFalse_germline_data_contain_some_tumor<tab>PCGRTissueSiteNumber
 ```

+The subjectID, tumorSampleName and germlineSampleName must:

+- *CONTAIN NO UNDERSCORES*
+- The subjectID must be between 6 and 35 characters (due to a PCGR naming limitation)
-The tumorSampleName and germlineSampleName must *CONTAIN NO UNDERSCORES*, and be exact names you used in your Illumina sequencing sample spreadsheet.
+- tumorSampleName and germlineSampleName must be the exact names you used in your Illumina sequencing sample spreadsheets

 These sample sheets are the only metadata to which tamor has access.
 Place all the Illumina experiment sample sheets for your project into ``data/spreadsheets`` by default (see the ``samplesheets_dir`` setting in ``config.yml``).
 The list of tissue site numbers for the version of PCGR included here is:

 ```
                         0 = Any